Scholarships are currently available for Academic, Art, Music, Sport, Drama (16+ only) and Design Technology (16+ only).

-Art Scholars are selected based on an excellent folder of work, examination and interview.
-The 11+ Art assessment and interview usually take place in January.
-Folders of work can be taken home after the assessments.
+Art Scholars are selected based on an excellent folder of work, workshop and interview.
+The folder of work is to be left after the scholarship assessment day and can be collected the following week.

 Scholarships are awarded to those who show outstanding potential on an instrument, preferably orchestral.
 As a guide, candidates should have achieved a good pass at Grade 5 standard at age 11 and Grade 7 at 16.
 Ability to play a second instrument is desirable, though not essential.
 Auditions will consist of:

 Candidates will be asked to submit a video recording playing a piece on their main study.
 A shortlist of candidates will then be selected from these submissions and invited to an audition.